![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 And Shadow sure seemed to want it.
 For whenever we found ourselves parked within earshot of Penelope, Shadow's engine rumble seemed to get deeper and more menacing than usual.
 Yeah, it was surely just the result of some sort of coincidental resonance in the sound vibrations of both car engines mixing together.
 But I wasn't the only one who noticed it.

-Shadow almost seemed to growl in the presence of Penelope.
-Like he was spoiling for the contest.
+Shadow almost seemed to growl in the presence of Penelope: like he was spoiling for the contest.

 It was during this that Reggie and I found ourselves momentarily excluded from the conversation with the others, and took our own course, talking-wise.

 It was just small-talk, during which my mind wandered a bit.
+Then suddenly something Reggie said caught my attention.

 "Wait: did you just call Jason's car a Daytona?"
-I asked him.
-For surely I hadn't heard him right!
+I asked him; for surely I hadn't heard him right!

 "Yes."